Bordered Heegaard Floer homology: Invariance and pairing: Compatibility with algebra

-\subsection{Compatibility with algebra}
+\section{Compatibility with algebra}

-In this section we will prove that $\CFAa(\HD)$ is an $\Ainf$-module over $\Alg$.
-Recall from Definition~\ref{def:ainf-module} that the basic relation for an $\Ainf$-module (over an $\Ainf$-algebra over $\Field$) is
+In this section we will prove that $\CFAa(\HD,\s)$ is an $\Ainf$ module over $\Alg(\PMC)$.
+Recall from Definition~\ref{def:ainf-module} that the basic relation for an $\Ainf$ module (over an $\Ainf$ algebra over $\Field$) is

-For the algebra $\Alg$, the $\mu_i$ vanish for $i>2$.
+For the algebra $\Alg(\PMC)$, the $\mu_i$ vanish for $i>2$.
 Therefore, we must check that

-\begin{proposition} The data $(\CFAa(\HD), \{m_i\}_{i=1}^\infty)$ forms an $\Ainf$-module over $\Alg$. \end{proposition}
+\begin{proposition} The data $(\CFAa(\HD,\s), \{m_i\}_{i=1}^\infty)$ forms an $\Ainf$ module over $\Alg(\PMC)$. \end{proposition}

 We give the proof shortly.
-In fact, the most interesting points in the proof of Proposition~\ref{prop:A-module-defined} can be seen in the following examples.
-(The reader may wish to compare Examples~\ref{eg:a1}--\ref{eg:a3} with Examples~\ref{eg:dd1}--\ref{eg:dd3}.) \begin{example} In the left of Figure~\ref{fig:AASquared} is a piece of a diagram with four generators.
-The nontrivial multiplications in the corresponding module $\CFAa$ are
+The most interesting points in the proof of Proposition~\ref{prop:A-module-defined} can be seen in the following examples.
+(The reader may wish to compare Examples~\ref{eg:a1}--\ref{eg:a3} with Examples~\ref{eg:dd1}--\ref{eg:dd3}.) \begin{example} On the left of Figure~\ref{fig:AASquared} is a piece of a diagram with four generators.
+The non-trivial multiplications in the corresponding module $\CFAa$ are

 There is an $\Ainf$ compatibility equation